-Electricity

-Repair Category 2 Notes The electrical installation appears to be of mixed eras with varying ages of fixtures and fittings noted.
+Electricity Repair Category 3 Notes Various loose and unterminated cabling was noted as well as some taped and jointed cabling.
 No evidence of recent electrical testing was noted.
+The electrical system appears of mixed eras with some older wired fuse systems noted.
+In light of the extent of water penetration further checks and remedial works will be required as appropriate in future.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.